Wellness, Naturally: Balancing Kapha in Late Winter

 Balancing qualities: Dry, light, mobile, hot, clear, subtle, spreading, sharp

 Imbalanced traits: Overweight, apathetic, sedentary, depressed, greedy, attached

 Time of Day: 6-10 AM, 6-10 PM

 Tips for Balancing Kapha

-1. Turn off all screens one hour before bed, to allow your body to adjust should be part of your daily routine.
-Screens mimic daylight, and therefore trick your body into wakefulness.
+- Turning off all screens one hour before bed to allow your body to adjust should be part of your daily routine.
+Screens mimic daylight and therefore trick your body into wakefulness.

-3. Avoid coughs, colds, and the flu by keeping your digestive fire (agni) stoked properly.
+- Avoid coughs, colds, and the flu by keeping your digestive fire (agni) stoked properly.
 A cup of ginger tea and lemon every day kindles this digestive fire, which burns off toxins and unhealthy types of fat and keeps your immune system strong.

-4. Eat well, favoring warm, juicy, and well-cooked food, which is are kapha-pacifying and therefore beneficial this time of year.
-To maintain a healthy weight, consider your climate, constitution, and personal habits when making food choices.
-Avoid snacking, heavy foods, and cold foods, and explore how much food you need at each meal to feel satisfied.
-Implement the use of spices, such as cinnamon and cardamom, to stimulate warmth and circulation at this time of year.
+- Eat well, favoring warm, juicy, and well-cooked food, which is are kapha-pacifying and therefore beneficial this time of year.
+To maintain a healthy weight and avoid weight gain, consider your climate, constitution, and personal habits when making food choices.
+Avoid snacking, heavy foods, and cold foods, and explore how much you need to eat at each meal to feel satisfied.
+Implement the use of warming spices, such as cinnamon and cardamom, to stimulate circulation at this time of year.
 Eat in a calm, relaxed environment, and enjoy hot tea between meals

 We hope you feel nourished and balanced this spring!

 Want to learn more about the kind of retreats the Art of Living Retreat Center offers?
 Check out our calendar, or feel free to give us a call at 800-392-6870.
 We’re looking forward to chatting with you!